ArchiveTeam/grab-site/README.md

 #### Blogger / blogspot.com blogs

-If you want to archive X.blogspot.com from outside the US, start the crawl on http://X.blogspot.com/ncr (ncr = no country redirect) to avoid getting redirected to another TLD.
-Note that /ncr sets an `NCR` cookie that expires after a few weeks.
+The defaults work fine except for blogs with a JavaScript-only Dynamic Views theme.

 Some blogspot.com blogs use "[Dynamic Views](https://support.google.com/blogger/answer/1229061?hl=en)" themes that require JavaScript and serve absolutely no HTML content.
-In rare cases, you can get JavaScript-free pages by appending `?m=1` (e.g. http://happinessbeyondthought.blogspot.com/?m=1).
-Otherwise, you can archive parts of these blogs through Google Cache instead (e.g. https://webcache.googleusercontent.com/search?q=cache:http://blog.datomic.com/) or by using http://archive.is/ instead of grab-site.
+In rare cases, you can get JavaScript-free pages by appending `?m=1` ([example](http://happinessbeyondthought.blogspot.com/?m=1)).
+Otherwise, you can archive parts of these blogs through Google Cache instead ([example](https://webcache.googleusercontent.com/search?q=cache:http://blog.datomic.com/)) or by using http://archive.is/ instead of grab-site.
 If neither of these options work, try [using grab-site with phantomjs](https://github.com/ludios/grab-site/issues/55#issuecomment-162118702).

 #### Tumblr blogs